mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_solution.rst

 Legal organization vs Helpful organization
 ===========================================

-Solutions support both helpful organizations and legal organizations.
+Solutions support both :ref:`cms-legal-helpful-org` and legal organizations.

 A helpful organization is one that exists as a structured helpful organization.